sanjib-sen/WebLaTex/README.md

 ## Live Collaboration

-Just Click on the **Live Share** Sidebar button and you are good to go
+Just click on the **Live Share** Sidebar button and you are good to go
   ![Collaboration](images/collaborate.png)

 ## Configuration